znsio/specmatic-documentation/documentation/graphql.md

       - io/specmatic/examples/store/openapi/api_order_v3.yaml
 ```

-Make sure to update the `repository`, `provides` and `consumes` sections to reflect your actual contract repository and .proto file locations.
+Make sure to update the `repository`, `provides` and `consumes` sections to reflect your actual contract repository and .graphqls file locations.

 ### Using externalised examples as test / stub data to be used as part of contract tests and service virtualization respectively

-Say suppose you have a GraphQL SDL file as shown below.
+Suppose you have a GraphQL SDL file as shown below.

 ```graphql
 enum ProductType {